hawkinsw/QoOID/draft-olden-ippm-qoo.md

 To ensure simplicity, packet loss is described as infinite latency and the resolution will be bound to the percentiles we chose to sample.
 There is a good argument that some applications need higher resolution on packet loss for sufficiently describing application outcomes.
 If this good evidence is presented for this, packet loss should be measured separately and added to the QoO formula.

 ## Arbitrary selection of percentiles:
 There is a need for a selection of percentiles, as we in the name of simplicity can’t use them all.
 But how should we select them?
-The 0th (minimal) and 50th (median) percentile have implicit usage by themselves.
-[Latency explains] discusses that the 90th, 98th and 99th percentiles are key for some apps.
+The 0th (minimal) and 50th (median) percentile have implicit usage by themselves. {{BITAG}} discusses that the 90th, 98th and 99th percentiles are key for some apps.
 In general the wisdom is that the higher percentiles are more useful for interactive applications, but only to a certain point.
 At this point an application sees it as packet loss and may adapt to it.
 Should we pick the 95th, 96th percentile, the 96.5th or the 97th?
 We don’t know, and as this is likely not universal across applications and applications classes, we simply have to choose arbitrarily, and to the best of our knowledge.